minar09/openpose-pytorch/README.md

+## Clarification
+This is a slightly modified version [pytorch-openpose](https://github.com/Hzzone/pytorch-openpose) github repository.
+Modifications are:
+#### 1) demo_body.py:
+        pose estimation of human body in 25 pose keypoints, and saving them into .json files.

 ## pytorch-openpose

 pytorch implementation of [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) including **Body and Hand Pose Estimation**, and the pytorch model is directly converted from [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) caffemodel by [caffemodel2pytorch](https://github.com/vadimkantorov/caffemodel2pytorch).
 You could implement face keypoint detection in the same way if you are interested in.
 Pay attention to that the face keypoint detector was trained using the procedure described in [Simon et al. 2017] for hands.